khofstadter/bcmi.khofstadter.com/README.md

 The main contributor to this research is [Fredik Olofsson](https://github.com/redFrik), my external advisor.
 Others who have helped: Jörg Fachner (2nd supervisor), Tom Hall (first 1st supervisor), Richard Hoadley (2nd first supervisor), Paul Rhys (3rd first supervisor), Clemens Maidhof, Ian Daly, Ryan Rogers, Matt Skidmore, Yanxi Wu, Will Schneider, etc.

 ---
+##
-## projects todo:
+projects todo:

-0. work on book chapter draft
+! work on book chapter draft

+0. BCMI code
+### plotting
+- refine
+	- merge code of plotting examples so that it can be universal;
+	- or should there be only a universal one that I will use later?
+- push

+### coherence
+- refine, push

 1. NF tests with B,M,K